Delta Science Program & National Center for Ecological Analysis and Synthesis 2021 Synthesis Working Group

 - Identifying the drivers of food web dynamics on an estuary scale.

 In March 2022, both subgroups presented preliminary results at the Delta Independent Science Board meeting (beginning at 2:05) and Interagency Ecological Program (IEP) Annual Workshop (beginning at 20:53).
-Recent products include two new R packages deltafish and inundation, as well as the Environmental Monitoring Program’s benthic invertebrate monitoring data publication (Wells and IEP 2021 ), and Sacramento-San Joaquin Delta genus and community level classification maps (Shruti Khanna, Susan Ustin, Erin Hestir, et al. 2022).
+Recent products include two new R packages, deltafish and inundation, as well as the Environmental Monitoring Program’s benthic invertebrate monitoring data publication (Wells and IEP 2021), Sacramento-San Joaquin Delta genus and community level classification maps (Shruti Khanna, Susan Ustin, Erin Hestir, et al. 2022), fish abundance in the San Francisco Estuary (1959-2021), an integration of 9 monitoring surveys (Bashevkin et al., 2022), daily water temperature (C) in the Yolo Bypass and Sacramento River, 1998-2019 (Goertler and Pien, 2022), modeled daily Yolo Bypass inundation (Goertler, 2022) data from "evaluating top-down, bottom-up, and environmental drivers of pelagic food web dynamics along an estuarine gradient" (Mitchell et al., 2023), data from “floodplain inundation and lateral connectivity promote productivity in the river ecosystem” (Pien et al., 2023 ) and zooplankton energy densities from literature (Dudley et al., 2022).

-Each subgroup will produce at least one peer-reviewed journal submission , R functions, and derived data by fall 2022, along with communication materials for a manager-level and general audience.
+Each subgroup will produce one or two peer-reviewed journal submissions, R functions, and derived data, along with communication materials for a manager-level and general audience.
+Manuscripts from the 2021 workshop: Evaluating top-down, bottom-up, and environmental drivers of pelagic food web dynamics along an estuarine gradient.

 Learn more